 After the construction of the antenna, the structure of the radio station followed.
 That went pretty quickly, since it was only necessary to interconnect transceiver, power supply and antenna.
 As transceiver I used again an Elecraft K1 for 40, 30, 20 and 17 m with 5 W output power.
 As an external power supply a LiFePo4 battery served with a capacity of 4.5 Ah, which I recharged via an AC adapter during breaks in operation.

 The match to the feed line took over the internal antenna tuner of the K1.
 And at this point, the construction stopped because I had not taken the right adapter (BNC-to-dual-post adapter).
 What should I do?
 The symmetrical ribbon cable could not be safely connected to the BNC connector on the transceiver.
 Luckily I had, for whatever reason, still took a short coaxial cable with BNC connectors on both sides.
 This was quickly divided in the middle and exposed shield and center conductor.
-Also the prepared two-wire line was slightly shortened and the two thereto attached banana plugs were cut off.
+Also the prepared two-wire line was slightly shortened and the 2 thereto attached banana plugs were cut off.
 What then emerged although did not look particularly stylish, but worked for the duration of my holiday without problems.
 I twisted the inner wire with one wire of the two-wire line and isolated the joint.
 Then, in the same way followed by the connection of the other wire to the shield.

-Finish − plug in − does not work!
+Finish - plug in - does not work!
 What was going on again?
 The BNC plug got stuck and not wobbled on the jack.
 Even the twisted wires were fine.
 Since I discovered that I had indeed hit a little too much on the inner conductor and the dielectric, when stripping the inner conductor of the 5 cm long coaxial cable 5 cm.
 As a result, the already soldered inner conductor of the plug sticking out not far enough into the plug, so there was no contact with the socket.
 After pushing back the inner conductor everything worked as it should.
-The tuner was able to adjust the antenna on all four bands.
+The tuner was able to adjust the antenna on all 4 bands.
 The effect of the joint at the junction of 50 Ω (coaxial/transceiver) to 240 Ω (ribbon cable) the tuner resembled alike with.

 The propagation conditions predicted on the radio operation was nothing good in view.
 For the start of the holiday www.hamqsl.com was preceded conditions both for the day and for the night on the lower bands poor (poor) and on the middle bands also not particularly better (fair).
 But notice!
 You should not deterred by such predictions to transmit via radio, because there are only (as the name suggests) predictions of the possible conditions.
 It does not represent measurements of the real conditions.
 In order to assess the propagation conditions, you should go to the bands, watch beacons and last but not least call CQ.